-For best results, use a communicating wall control to control this modulating furnace.
-A single stage or two-stage heating and cooling thermostat can be used with the furnace.
+A single stage heating and cooling thermostat can be used with the furnace.
 The furnace control board CPU will control the furnace and outdoor unit staging.
 A two stage heating and cooling thermostat can also be used to control the staging.
-However, full modulating capability will not be available when the furnace staging is controlled by the thermostat.
-Furnace staging will be limited to Minimum and Maximum inputs or Intermediate and Maximum inputs depending on the configuration of set-up switches SW1-2 and SW4-2.
+For two stage thermostat control of the furnace staging, turn SW1-2 ON at the furnace control board.
 For two stage thermostat control of a 2-stage outdoor unit, remove the ACRDJ jumper from the furnace control board.
 Refer to typical thermostat wiring diagrams and the Sequence of Operation section for additional details.
 Consult the thermostat installation instructions for specific information about configuring the thermostat.
-See Fig. 37 and 38.
+See Fig. 38 and 39.